tricot-io/xsp/components/xsp_ws_client/README.md

 The following are available while handling an event:

-*   Stop: Stops the loop.
-The loop exits, and may be resumed later.
-(Note that if the connection is closed, the resumption will be very brief.)
 *   Send message: Schedules a message to be sent.
 Currently, this is strictly asynchronous (and no data is sent immediately).
 If the function indicates success (i.e., that the message was scheduled successfully), the message buffer must remain valid until the corresponding message-sent event.
 No queueing is done, and another message may not be (scheduled to be) sent until that event.
 *   Close: Closes the connection.
-This will also result in the loop being terminated.
 *   Ping: Sends a ping frame.

 ## The xsp_ws_client_defrag layer